All you need to know about casino wagering requirements

-Once again, verify the bonus terms and conditions to be aware of any eligible or ineligible games.
+Once again, make sure to verify the bonus terms and conditions to be aware of any eligible or ineligible games.
 Always check the list of contributing and ineligible games before you deposit and play.

 FORBIDDEN STRATEGIES AND IRREGULAR PLAY

 Casinos often outline betting strategies that are explicitly forbidden in the bonus terms and conditions.
-Here are the most common ones, and even though not every casino bans them, you can assume that using any of these strategies can be interpreted as foul play by casinos at their own discretion:
+Here are the most common ones, and even though not every casino bans them, you should be aware that using any of these strategies can be interpreted as foul play by casinos at their own discretion:

-- Low-risk bets such as simultaneously betting on both red and black slots in roulette is forbidden with bonus money.
+- Low-risk bets such as simultaneously betting on both red and black slots in roulette are forbidden with bonus money.